git/git.github.io/General-Microproject-Information.md

 accepted into our codebase.
 As a GSoC contributor, or Outreachy intern, you will be playing the role of the developer and engaging in a similar discussion.
-Get familar with the flow, need for clarity on both sides (i.e. you need to clearly defend your design, and need to ask for clarifications when questions/suggestions you are offered are not clear enough), the pace at which the discussion takes place, and the general tone of the discussion, to learn what is expected of you.
+Get familar with the flow, need for clarity on both sides (i.e. you need to clearly explain your design, and need to ask for clarifications when questions/suggestions you are offered are not clear enough), the pace at which the discussion takes place, and the general tone of the discussion, to learn what is expected of you.